 You can help protect yourself and others from financial fraud by knowing what to look for.
 Here are just a few of changes in money management patterns:

-Approximately two-thirds of elder financial crimes are committed by family members, friends, or trusted persons.3 Yet most older investors in our survey (68%) think a stranger is the most likely perpetrator.4
+It is estimated that in up to 90% of elder financial exploitation cases, the abuser is a family member or trusted person.3 Yet most older investors in our survey (68%) think a stranger is the most likely perpetrator.4

 - Reluctance to discuss financial matters previously discussed as a matter of course